 Kalanchoe eriophylla Hils. & Bojer ex Tul.

-Kalanchoe eriophylla is a small succulent that grows up to 4 inches (10 cm) tall, branching at the base to form dense mats.
-All parts of the plant are covered with a whitish or pinky felt of long stellate hairs.
-These hairs give the otherwise green leaves a silvery-white shimmer.
-Stems are slender and up to 2 inches (5 cm) long.
-Leaves turn deep crimson when grown in the winter sun.
-The beautiful, pale pink, 4-petaled flowers with yellow centers appear in early spring.
+Kalanchoe eriophylla is a dwarf much-branched succulent with all parts covered with a whitish or pinky felt of long stellate hairs.
+It grows up to 4 inches (10 cm) tall, branching at the base to form a dense mat.
+All These hairs give the otherwise green leaves a silvery-white shimmer.
+The main stem is slender, subwoody, decumbent, and grows up to 12 inches (30 cm) long, rooing at the nodes.
+Branches are up to 2 inches (5 cm) long.
+Leaves are tichk, fleshy, and turn deep crimson when the plant is grown in the winter sun.
+Flowers are erect or spreading, bell-shaped, 4-petaled bary in color from pink, violet to blue-violet, and appear in 2- to 7-flowered clusters on up to 8 inches (20 cm) tall stalk in early spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).